-The flashing scissors of the frost
+The crystal blades of winter frost

 Have snipped the leaves that dot the field.